 W – Won’t have this time, but potentially later.

 6. Feature Driven Development (FDD)

 Another software of an agile model process is FDD: Feature Driven Development for a larger team implementation.
-This model is developed by Jeff De Luca.
+Jeff De Luca develops this model.
 The iterations here include Design and Build by features.
 FDD is based on 8 principles:

 - Domain Object Modelling

 - Class Ownership